 "It's an escape," Grande replies.

-This episode revealed some things we didn't realize, like the fact that the music video for "The Light Is Coming" was filmed in the middle of an actual forest, prompting Grande to tell the camera, "There are fourteen beetles in my asshole."
+This episode revealed some things we didn't realise, like the fact that the music video for "The Light Is Coming" was filmed in the middle of an actual forest, prompting Grande to tell the camera, "There are fourteen beetles in my asshole."

 For "God Is A Woman," the singer gives us an up close and personal look at that cow-teet costume.